 We are a popular venue for christenings and are normally booked up months in advance.
 It is therefore inadvisable to book a party venue or make any other arrangements before agreeing the date with us.

 Who can be christened at Christ Church?
 We are an open Church, welcoming all who come to us regardless of their background or family situation.

-Of course, where a child's parents are unmarried, we are more than happy to discuss arranging a wedding too!
+Of course, we adhere to the Church's traditional teaching on marriage.
+So, where a child's parents are unmarried, we are more than happy to discuss arranging a wedding too!